austinjalexander/udacity_intro_ml_project/README.md

 6) Given the distribution of the final testing set, in particular the small number of POIs, and likely in part due to the binary nature of this specific classification problem, the generic score (i.e., the percentage of correct predictions out of the total number of predictions) for each classifier is easily made higher when POIs are not identified at all (i.e., all predicted labels are 0).

 Thus, in this case, using a _confusion matrix_ (and the resulting precision and recall scores) is a better indicator of model/prediction performance.
-In the current context, both precision and recall scores may be understood as capturing the percentage of correctly-identified POIs; however, precision scores incoporate the number of incorrectly-indentified POIs while recall scores incorporate the number of incorrectly-unidentified POIs.
+In the current context, both precision and recall scores may be understood as capturing the percentage of correctly-identified POIs; however, precision scores incoporate the number of incorrectly-identified POIs while recall scores incorporate the number of incorrectly-unidentified POIs.

+In the case of the final preprocessing and algorithm selections made above, a precision score of 0.50161 may be understood as the percentage of correctly-identified POIs out of all identified POIs.
+Or, in other words for this particular score, about 50% of all identified POIs were in fact POIs.

+Meanwhile, a recall score of 0.39050 may be understood as the percentage of correctly-identified POIs out the total number of known POIs.
+Or, in other words for this particular score, almost 40% of all the POIs were correctly identified (which, of course, means that about 60% escaped identification).

 ---